 Text Recognition Operations¶

-Setting Up the OCR Backend¶
+Setting the OCR Backend¶

 Attention